Treeki/Nelumbo/README.markdown

 =================

 Nelumbo is a framework for creating Furcadia bots, written in the powerful and flexible Ruby programming language.
+It uses EventMachine for networking.

 ## Current Progress
 Basic bots are functional.
-Timers still need to be added, as does handling for most of the Furcadia protocol (both for sending commands and acting on events).
+Handling for most of the Furcadia protocol (both for sending commands and acting on events) needs to be added.
 Documentation is also needed for various classes and methods.

 One little quirk of the system right now is that for the advanced bot manager features to work properly, your bot code should **all** be located in a module